LaudateCorpus1/excentury/docs/source/installation.rst

 Installing Excentury
 ********************

+Before we can get started adapting our C++ code to our favorite scripting language we must have a C++ compiler installed and a copy of Excentury.
+First we start with the installation of Excentury.
-There is more than one way to install Excentury.
+There is more than one way to do this.

 The Easy Way
 ============